imagekit-developer/imagekit-php/README.md

 PHP SDK for [ImageKit](https://imagekit.io/) implements the new APIs and interface for different file operations.

-ImageKit is a complete media storage, optimization and transformation solution that comes with an [image and video CDN](https://imagekit.io/features/imagekit-infrastructure).
+ImageKit is complete media storage, optimization, and transformation solution that comes with an [image and video CDN](https://imagekit.io/features/imagekit-infrastructure).
 It can be integrated with your existing infrastructure - storage like AWS S3, web servers, your CDN, and custom domain names, allowing you to deliver optimized images in minutes with minimal code changes.

 - [Key Features](#key-features)
 - [Requirements](#requirements)